frconor-ebook/meditations/_posts/2025-09-11-hearts-on-fire.md

 The apostles learned the true meaning of friendship from Christ Himself.

 The Acts of the Apostles show us how St. Paul had many friends, whom he loved dearly.
 He misses them when they\'re not there.
-He\'s filled with joy when he gets news of them (cf. 2 Cor.
+He\'s filled with joy when he gets news of them (*cf*.
+2 Cor.
 2:13).

 Early Christianity has left us testimonies of great friendships among our early brothers in the faith.